-IP TAKE: This funder outfit saw its assets quadruple when the Richard and Rhoda Goldman Fund closed down at the end of the 2012 and distributed its holdings to the three Goldman children.
-So there's a lot more grantmaking going on.
+IP TAKE: This foundation saw its assets quadruple when the Richard and Rhoda Goldman Fund closed down and distributed its holdings to the three Goldman children, which means there are a lot more opportunities here.